 “Tú puedes,” their coach, Lucky-Heard, called over and over again from the sideline.
 You can do it.

 Several dozen spectators spent hours watching the games, though the elementary school pitch Crescent City rents does not have bleachers.
 They sat on steps or stood along the mesh fence, some carrying umbrellas to block the New Orleans sun.
 No one in Carlos’s family had ever seen him play.
 His fans were teachers, adults who spent their day off sweating on the sidelines just to cheer for him.

-After the girls lost, Carlos’s team played against De La Salle High School, a private Catholic school fields a team during the regular season, but some students joined Crescent City to get in shape before facing statewide competition.*
+After the girls lost, Carlos’s team played against a team from De La Salle High School.
+The private Catholic school fields a team during the regular season, but some students joined Crescent City to get in shape before facing statewide competition.*

 Carlos and his teammates passed and dribbled swiftly down the pitch.
-When the opposing team stole the ball, their coach, Marie Bookman, shouted for her team to try passing the ball, like the Cohen team, but Carlos snaked through their formation, stole it back and passed to a teammate, who kicked it in.
+When the opposing team stole the ball, their coach, a parent volunteer named Marie Bookman, shouted for her team to try passing the ball, like the Cohen team, but Carlos snaked through their formation, stole it back and passed to a teammate, who kicked it in.

 “Nothing we can do to defend that,” Bookman said, to no one in particular.
 “They’re getting to the goal quick and good.”

 Cohen defeated De La Salle, 12-2, and a team from KIPP Renaissance High School arrived to play the second match at 11 a.m.
 KIPP’s team was small — only nine players, compared to Cohen’s few dozen — but diverse.
 A few were Latino students, one was Vietnamese, and the others were African-Americans just trying soccer for the first time.
 Cohen won 9-1.